noobular/-NA-Printer-Hoppers/README.md

--- Noobular's Addons
--- Created by : Noobular (Uncle Gremblo)
--- Last Update: 1/25/2018

-Thank you for purchasing my Hopper mod, it's my first for sale mod and anything people give me pushes me forward to keep creating, even more since this is my first effort at creating for gmod again for years (minus my vehicle mods ;)) basically you're feeding me because I never have food so thank you.

-INSTRUCTIONS
-INSTRUCTIONS
-INSTRUCTIONS

-place the folder 'na_hopper' into garrysmod/garrysmod/addons/darkrpmodification/lua/entities

-You will probably want to edit the config.lua file that's included in that folder, if you have printers with large props you want to increase the collection radius
+# Noobular's Addons; Printer Hoppers

+Thank you for using the mod, if you'd like to support me since this wasn't accepted onto ScriptFodder(Gmodstore), you can send me dollas at paypal.me/noobular

+## Instructions

+## drag the addon folder onto your addons folder and let it merge everything.

+### Edit the config!

-Add this into darkrpmodification\lua\darkrp_customthings\categories.lua
+### Add this into darkrpmodification\lua\darkrp_customthings\categories.lua

     DarkRP.createCategory{